PinkLittleKitty/wiki-template/_wiki/getting-started.md

 This template provides a solid foundation for creating a clean, organized, and easy-to-navigate wiki.
 It includes features like a dynamic table of contents, category listings, and a customizable homepage.

-## Prerequisites for Using the Template

-Before you begin, make sure you have the following installed on your system:

 ## Installation

 1.  **Clone or Download this Template:**